Read It, Mid-May 2016

 And the month still has a couple of weeks to go, so I might squeeze in another book or two.
 Meanwhile…

-It has been some time since I last read the old translation, but I can confidently say that the new one is a big improvement.
-The relationship between Kris Kelvin and the re-embodiment of his dead wife, Harey, is much more affecting in this new telling.
+It has been some time since I last read the old translation, but I can confidently say that the new one, by Bill Johnston, is a big improvement.
+The relationship between Kris Kelvin and the re-embodiment of his dead wife, Harey, is much more affecting.
 The audiobook is read quite well, too, by Alessandro Juliani.

 There is a similar, long-standing problem with reviews.
 The same reviews appear on the pages for all the different versions: different formats, different print editions, and even different translations.
 Unless the reviewer explicitly mentions that he or she is reviewing the 2011 translation or the the 1971 Polish-to-French-to-English translation, there is no way of knowing.
 Stupid!

 I’m reading a book to my kids that I read, years ago.
 It was a very significant book to me as a child—a book that introduced me to this history of planet Earth, in terms of its cosmology, astronomy, geology, and evolutionary biology.
 The book is The Story of Earth and Sky by Carleton Washburne, Heluiz Washburne, and Frederick Reed, illustrated by Margery Stocking.